churichard/notabase/README.md

 ## Features

-- Seamlessly navigate and browse through your notes side-by-side
+- Browse through your notes with sliding window mode (similar to [Andy's working notes](https://notes.andymatuschak.org/About_these_notes))
 - WYSIWYG editor with markdown support makes it easy to edit notes
 - Linked/unlinked references let you see other notes that reference a specific note
 - Your notes are synced to the cloud and can be accessed on any device